OfficeDev/office-js-docs-reference/docs/docs-ref-conceptual/objectmodel/requirement-set-1.4/office.context.mailbox.md

 Your add-in must have the **ReadWriteMailbox** permission to use the `makeEwsRequestAsync` method.
 For information about using the **ReadWriteMailbox** permission and the EWS operations that you can call with the `makeEwsRequestAsync` method, see [Specify permissions for mail add-in access to the user's mailbox](/outlook/add-ins/understanding-outlook-add-in-permissions).

+> [!NOTE]
-**NOTE**: The server administrator must set `OAuthAuthentication` to true on the Client Access Server EWS directory to enable the `makeEwsRequestAsync` method to make EWS requests.
+> The server administrator must set `OAuthAuthentication` to true on the Client Access Server EWS directory to enable the `makeEwsRequestAsync` method to make EWS requests.

 #### Version differences